huzaius/email-spam-classifier/README.md

-# Email Spam Classifier deployed using flask
+# Email Spam Classifier deployed using flask with built-in API